doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 Merging documents refers to the merging of (usually detached) documents into the context of a ``DocumentManager`` so that they become managed again.
-To merge the state of a document into an ``DocumentManager`` use the ``DocumentManager::merge($document)`` method.
+To merge the state of a document into a ``DocumentManager`` use the ``DocumentManager::merge($document)`` method.
 The state of the passed document will be merged into a managed copy of this document and this copy will subsequently be returned.